aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 #### What Happened?

 The Gradle build is now configured with the dependencies needed for client-side encryption.
-You configured the AWS SDK client for KMS, which is what will be used to protect your encrypted items, and the AWS Database Encryption SDK, which contains the code necessary to perform the encryption of your items.
+You added the AWS SDK client for KMS, which is what will be used to protect your encrypted items, and the AWS Database Encryption SDK, which contains the code necessary to perform the encryption of your items.
-You also configured the AWS Cryptographic Materials Library, which contains the Keyring interface necessary to configure the AWS Database Encryption SDK with AWS KMS.
+You also added the AWS Cryptographic Materials Library, which contains the Keyring interface necessary to configure the AWS Database Encryption SDK with AWS KMS.

 You will see how we use each of these libraries in later steps.

-### Step 2: Configure your Table Name and Key Ids.
+### Step 2: Configure your KeyStore

+To encrypt your items, you will be using a `Hierarchical Keyring` to wrap your data keys.
+[TODO explain why and how it works]
+Before you can configure your Hierarchical Keyring, you need to create and populate the KeyStore that will back the Hierarchical Keyring.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}